 His org chart was the first in the company’s short history.

-He introduced the organizational structure at a team meeting and had general buy-in that the org chart describing the company structure represented pretty much what was already in place.
+He introduced the organizational structure at a team meeting.
+The team expressed general buy-in that the org chart structure represented pretty much what was already in place.

 The real issue